-In order to address this important concern, we have collected monthly stock market indices which constitute a good proxy for both financial and real domestic economic conditions (and is available on a monthly frequency).
-To our own surprise, we were able to establish such data only for Belgium, France, Germany, Italy, Portugal, Russia, Sweden and the U.S. Fortunately (and given that Italy and Russia appear twice as they switched from floating to fixed currency), we are able to cover groups one, two and three with three countries each (group 4, by design, only contains the U.S.).
-Data sources are presented in the appendix.
+In order to address this important concern, we have collected monthly stock market indices which constitute a good proxy for both financial and real domestic economic conditions.
+To our own surprise, we were able to obtain such data only for Belgium, France, Germany, Italy, Portugal, Russia, Sweden and the U.S. Fortunately (and given that Italy and Russia appear twice as they switched from floating to fixed currency), we are able to cover groups one, two and three with three countries each (group 4, by design, only contains the U.S.).
+Data sources are presented in the online appendix.

 The responses of asset prices are consistent with our previous results and interpretation.
 In all countries with a central bank, we do not observe a significant response of asset prices to a rise in the BoE discount rate (and the central estimate is small).
 By contrast, the New York stock market reacts strongly to the BoE shock.
 Results are significant at the 95% level at the time of the shock and 2 and 3 months afterwards (at a 90% confidence level, results are statistically significant continuously for six months).
 This dichotomy supports our main result, namely that central banks were able to act as a buffer; whereas in the absence of such an institution, the global financial cycle impacted on the domestic economy.